 \section{Interlude: Perverse sheaves over number rings}

 \mylabel{sect_perverse} This section is devoted to a modest extension of $\ell$-adic perverse sheaves \cite{BBD} to the situation where the base $S$ is an open subscheme of $\SpecOF[1/\ell]$.
 It is needed to formulate \refax{tstructureRealizations} for the $\ell$-adic realization of motives over number rings.
+This section may be considered a reformulation in ``perverse language'' of the well-known duality for cohomology of the inertia group \cite[Dualit\'e]{SGA4-1/2}.
 In a nutshell, the theory of perverse sheaves on varieties over $\Fq$ stakes on relative purity, that is $f^! \Zl = f^* \Zl (n)[2n]$ for a smooth map $f$ of relative dimension $n$.
 The analogous identity for a closed immersion $i: \SpecFpp \r S$ reads \eqn \mylabel{eqn_absolutepurity} i^! \Zl = i^* \Zl (-1)[-2]. \xeqn It is a reformulation of well-known cohomological properties of the inertia group: $\H^1(I_\pp, V) = (V(-1))_{I_\pp}$ for any $\ell$-adic module with continuous $I_\pp$-action ($\pp \nmid \ell$).
 All higher group cohomologies of $I_\pp$ vanish.

 Let $\D^\bound(S, \Zl)$ be the bounded ``derived'' category of $\Zl$-sheaves on $S$ as constructed by Ekedahl \cite{Ekedahl:Adic}.
 All following constructions can be done for $\Ql$ instead of $\Zl$, as well.
-We keep writing $j_*$ for the total derived functor, commonly denoted $\R j_*$ etc. However, $\R^n j_*$ etc. keep their original meaning.
+We keep writing $j_*$ for the total derived functor, commonly denoted $\R j_*$ etc. However, $\R^n j_*$ etc.\ keep their original meaning.